Bio-inspired robotics: Jumping

 One of the tasks commonly performed by a variety of living organisms is jumping.
-Bharal, hares, kangaroo, grasshopper, flea, and locust are among the best jumping animals.
-A miniature 7g jumping robot inspired by locust has been developed at EPFL that can jump up to 138 cm.
+Bharals, hares, kangaroos, grasshoppers, fleas, and locusts are among the best jumping animals.
+A miniature 7g jumping robot inspired by locusts has been developed at EPFL that can jump up to 138 cm.
 The jump event is induced by releasing the tension of a spring.
 The highest jumping miniature robot is inspired by the locust, weighs 23 grams with its highest jump to 365 cm is "TAUB" (Tel-Aviv University and Braude College of engineering).
 It uses torsion springs as energy storage and includes a wire and latch mechanism to compress and release the springs.
 ETH Zurich has reported a soft jumping robot based on the combustion of methane and laughing gas.
 The thermal gas expansion inside the soft combustion chamber drastically increases the chamber volume.
 This causes the 2 kg robot to jump up to 20 cm.
 The soft robot inspired by a roly-poly toy then reorientates itself into an upright position after landing.